 But, then there’s sugar.
 Like most bottled drinks, sugar is often added for extra flavor, so read the label.
 Always buy kombucha from a reputable brand or source.

 Moral of the story?
-Don’t blindly follow a trend and do lots of
+Don’t blindly follow a trend and do lots of research.
+At the very least, remember good health is a lifestyle – not a miracle food.

 |↑1||Amarasiri, W. A. L. D., and A. S. Dissanayake.
 “Coconut fats.”
 (2006).|